-Complications may arise if a beneficiary or trustee is not a citizen of the United States.
-While beneficiaries who are not citizens can still inherit, they may be subject to additional taxes, and individuals creating wills and other testamentary documents must be sure to properly identify beneficiaries, especially if these people are citizens of another country.
+Complications may arise if a beneficiary or trustee is not a citizen of the United States or a Florida resident.
+While beneficiaries who are not citizens can still inherit, they may be subject to additional probate taxes, and individuals creating wills and other testamentary documents must be sure to properly identify beneficiaries, especially if these people are citizens of another country.

 This should not discourage a person from naming a non-citizen as a beneficiary to a will or trust.
 A well-versed estate planning attorney could help to explain why the citizenship of beneficiaries and trustees in Stuart estate planning is not a bar to the proper distribution of assets or the proper administration of a trust.